krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - GuardDuty is an intrusion detection system that alerts about malicious activities in your environment.
 - Control Tower provides a blueprint that follows AWS security and compliance best practices and sets up a multi-account environment for you, called a Landing Zone.
 - Amazon Macie scans your S3 buckets and flags them if it contains sensitive data.
 Macie can also alert you when policies or settings in S3 buckets are changed in a way that reduces the security

+#### An IT security consultancy is working on a solution to protect data stored in Amazon S3 from any malicious activity as well as check for any vulnerabilities on Amazon EC2 instances.
+As a solutions architect, which of the following solutions would you suggest to help address the given requirement?

+- Use Amazon GuardDuty to monitor any malicious activity on data stored in Amazon S3.
+Use security assessments provided by Amazon Inspector to check for vulnerabilities on Amazon EC2 instances
+Amazon GuardDuty offers threat detection that enables you to continuously monitor and protect your AWS accounts, workloads, and data stored in Amazon S3.
+GuardDuty analyzes continuous streams of meta-data generated from your account and network activity found in AWS CloudTrail Events, Amazon VPC Flow Logs, and DNS Logs.
+It also uses integrated threat intelligence such as known malicious IP addresses, anomaly detection, and machine learning to identify threats more accurately.

+- Amazon Inspector security assessments help you check for unintended network accessibility of your Amazon EC2 instances and for vulnerabilities on those EC2 instances.
+Amazon Inspector assessments are offered to you as pre-defined rules packages mapped to common security best practices and vulnerability definitions.

+#### A retail company uses Amazon Elastic Compute Cloud (Amazon EC2) instances, Amazon API Gateway, Amazon RDS, Elastic Load Balancer and Amazon CloudFront services.
+To improve the security of these services, the Risk Advisory group has suggested a feasibility check for using the Amazon GuardDuty service.
+Which of the following would you identify as data sources supported by Amazon GuardDuty?

+VPC Flow Logs, Domain Name System (DNS) logs, AWS CloudTrail events

+#### The team suspect the application is being targeted by distributed denial-of-service (DDoS) attacks coming from a wide range of IP addresses.
+The team needs a solution that provides DDoS mitigation, detailed logs for audit purposes, and requires minimal changes to the existing architecture.

+Subscribe to AWS Shield Advanced to gain proactive DDoS protection.
+Engage the AWS DDoS Response Team (DRT) to analyze traffic patterns and apply mitigations.
+Use the built-in logging and reporting to maintain an audit trail of detected events

+AWS Shield Advanced provides advanced, always-on DDoS protection for resources like ALBs, CloudFront, and Route 53.
+It includes detailed telemetry, real-time detection, automated application-layer DDoS mitigation, and most importantly, access to the AWS DDoS Response Team (DRT).
+The DRT can assist with rule creation and response during active events.
+Shield Advanced also supports detailed logging and event reports through AWS CloudWatch and AWS WAF logs, enabling complete auditing of DDoS attempts.

+#### A global insurance company is modernizing its infrastructure by migrating multiple line-of-business applications from its on-premises data centers to AWS.
+These applications will be deployed across several AWS accounts, all governed under a centralized AWS Organizations structure.
+The company manages all user identities, groups, and access policies within its on-premises Microsoft Active Directory and wants to continue doing so.
+The goal is to enable seamless single sign-in across all AWS accounts without duplicating user identity stores or manually provisioning accounts.
+Which solution best meets these requirements in the most operationally efficient manner?

+Deploy AWS IAM Identity Center and configure it to use AWS Directory Service for Microsoft Active Directory (Enterprise Edition).
+Establish a two-way trust relationship between the managed directory and the on-premises Active Directory to enable federated authentication across all AWS accounts

+This solution meets all key requirements: centralized SSO across multiple AWS accounts, integration with AWS Organizations, and continued use of the on-premises Active Directory.
+AWS Directory Service for Microsoft Active Directory (Enterprise Edition) supports two-way forest trust relationships with the company’s self-managed Active Directory.
+Once the trust is established, AWS IAM Identity Center can be configured to use the AWS Managed AD as its identity source, allowing federated login with on-prem AD users and groups.
+IAM Identity Center then centrally manages SSO access and permission sets across all AWS accounts—without duplicating identities.